We get asked a lot of questions before Orientation starts. Below are some of those that are frequently asked by new students.

 Our Involvement Fair will take place during the second week in September in Kingsmen Park in the center of campus.
-Coordinators of CLU's clubs and student organizations will be present to tell you about their organizations.
+Club Officers will be present to tell you about how to join their organizations.
 In addition, you can get information about all the clubs and organizations by going to the directory on the website.
-For other ways to get involved, check of Student Leadership & Program's website Getting Involved.
+For other ways to get involved, check Student Life's website Getting Involved.

 6. When will I get my mailbox number and on-campus address?
 What if I want to mail items to campus prior to my arrival?